Like a sparrow in its flitting, like a swallow in its flying, so a curse without cause does not alight~ Proverbs 26:2 NASB

 We curse ourselves when we harshly judge situations we don’t understand or haven’t lived through–

-Back in the day my husband and I had some friends who were extremely critical and vocal in their criticism of how we parented our oldest daughter.
+Back in the day, my husband and I had some friends who were extremely critical and vocal in their criticism of how we parented our oldest daughter.
 We weren’t strict enough, we let her stay up too late, we let her eat too much candy, we didn’t discipline her enough or in the correct way.
 We naturally assumed that when these people had kids their kids would be the best behaved, sweetest, most well-mannered children in the history of children.
 They weren’t.
 They were awful.
-Those children were so dreadfully awful that both sets of grandparents refused to babysit them.
-I don’t say this to gloat (at least I am trying not to) I say this to make a point.
-When we judge people, we tend to repeat the same sins of the people we judge (Matthew 7:2), typically, we do this without even realizing we are doing it.
+Those children were so dreadfully awful both sets of grandparents flat refused to babysit them.
+I don’t say this to gloat (at least I am trying really hard not to) rather to make a point.
+When we judge people, we tend to repeat the same sins of the people we judge (Matthew 7:2, Psalm 58:1), typically, we do this without even realizing we are doing it.

 We curse ourselves when we choose to become bitter-